reinfi/zf-dependency-injection/README.md

 * InjectHydrator
 * InjectFormElement

+If you need a doctrine repository there is also an annotation.
 * InjectDoctrineRepository

 It is only constructor injection supported, if you need di from setters you need to use delegator factories.